wtsi-npg/npg_langqc/README.md

 ### Step 1

-Copy over SSL certificates, put them in a folder and name or symlink them to `ca.pem`, `key.pem` and `cert.pem`.
+Copy over SSL certificates, put them in a folder and name them `ca.pem`, `key.pem` and`cert.pem` or create symlinks to them using these names.

 ### Step 2